abooode3/reading-notes-2/class-09.md

 Lists:
 list-tyle-type : allow to control bullet point
 - can use image as a bullet point (list-style-image)
--list-style-position: outside, inside
+- list-style-position: outside, inside
--list-style: inside circle
+- list-style: inside circle

-Tables:
+* Tables:
 we can add many properity to tabels (width, padding, text-transform, letter-spacing, font-size, border-top, border-bottom, text-align, background-color...etc)
-   -can add an empty cell (show,hide,inherit)
+   - can add an empty cell (show,hide,inherit)
    - to add a gap between cells(border-spacing, border-collapse)

-Events:
+* Events:
 there is alot of events type like -interact events
 - mouse events
 - keyboard events